How to Apply for a Passport

 - Courier fee – RMB30

-Fees for Passport applications lodged in Shanghai may be paid in cash, by Chinese postal order or by bank draft.
+Fees for Passport applications lodged in Beijing may be paid in cash, by Chinese postal order or by bank draft.
 Please only pay in cash if you are paying directly at the Embassy.

-Postal orders should be made out to: 爱尔兰领事馆 (The Consulate of Ireland).
+Postal orders should be made out to: 爱尔兰使馆 (The Embassy of Ireland).
 The applicants name and date of birth should be written in the comments at the bottom of the postal order.

-Bank drafts must be made out to: Department of Foreign Affairs, Ireland.
+Bank drafts must be made out to: Department of Foreign Affairs and Trade, Ireland.
 The applicants name and date of birth should be written on the back of the bank draft.

 In the event the application is for a child please have the name of the buyer of the postal order or bank draft written on the back.

-The Consulate cannot accept payment by personal cheque or Euro cash.
+The Embassy cannot accept payment by personal cheque or Euro cash.

 Where to apply

-The Consulate General of Ireland in Shanghai is located at:
+The Embassy of Ireland in Beijing, is located at:

-The public office of the Consulate is open from Monday to Friday, 09:30-12:30 and from 13:30-16:30.
-If you choose to post your application, we strongly recommend that you use registered mail or a reputable courier service.
-The Consulate cannot be held responsible for applications or documents lost in transit.
+The Embassy is open to the public from: 9:30 - 12:30 and 14:00 - 17:00 Monday-Friday.
+If you choose to post your application, we strongly recommend you to use registered mail or a reputable courier service.
+The Embassy cannot be held responsible for applications or documents lost in transit.